-It is an important question to ask because many people just follow rules blindly, without question, even if it compromises how they really want their life and work to be.
+It is an important question to ask yourself because many people just follow rules blindly, without question, even if it compromises how they really want their life and work to be.

 Don’t get me wrong, I believe there is a value in certain rules.
 Rules like it is not OK to kill someone or don’t text while you are driving.
 Great rules.
 Totally on board.